darcato/pysmlib/README.md

 ### Dependencies

-As of today, only python 2.7 is supported.
+Requires Python 3.6+.
 Pyepics is required and automatically installed by pip.
 Sphinx and its theme "Read the Docs" are required to build the documentation.